 Before the EMA is executed, an on-site inspection of the posted roadway is conducted.
 During this inspection, PennDOT officials and representatives from the hauling company will complete a detailed report documenting the condition of the roadway.
 Copies of the inspection report are made available to the hauler.
 PennDOT continues to be responsible for normal maintenance work.
 The hauler is not responsible for repairing the existing condition of the roadway.

 Agreements will be executed for each hauler by PennDOT.
 If two or more haulers are permitted on the same posted roadway, they should determine themselves how the excess maintenance responsibility for the roadway should be divided.
 If the haulers cannot come to a mutual agreement, PennDOT will determine the relative responsibility for each hauler.
-Here is an expanded explanation of how PennDOT will allocate construction cost (PPT) among multiple users, which is detailed in Chapter 15.
+Here is an expanded explanation of how PennDOT will allocate construction cost (PDF) among multiple users, which is detailed in Chapter 15.